 Street-side stormwater management facilities are increasingly common as cities try to find ways to increase local water recharge.
 These facilities are often planted with vegetation that includes ornamental trees.
 However, little is known about the survival, growth, and health of the trees.
-This study will result in a standardized monitoring protocol for trees in stormwater management facilities that can be used by cities that are installing their own facilities.
+This study resulted in a standardized monitoring protocol for trees in stormwater management facilities that can be used by cities that are installing their own facilities.

 The Salton Sea, the largest lake in Southern California, provides critical wildlife habitat.
 Efforts to conserve and recycle agricultural and municipal water, along with water transfers, have decreased the amount of water flowing into the lake.
 As a result, water in shallow areas is receding, exposing the dry lakebed, or playa, underneath.
 This newly exposed playa releases dust, especially during the winter months.

 Decreased and more variable water supplies are expected in California’s San Joaquin Valley in the future and are likely to hit the region’s forage production sector particularly hard.
 Improving crop water productivity through innovative irrigation management and drought-resilient tillage and residue management techniques will be increasingly imperative in this region.

 California uses approximately 15 billion gallons of groundwater per day, more than any other state in the United States.
 Biofilms formed in groundwater wells pose two potentially serious hazards to the state’s drinking water.
 This project analyzed the biofilm metagenomes of several groundwater wells to look for enrichment of gene clusters that may adversely affect water drinkability or production.

 Throughout California, the lack of safe and affordable water is an every day reality in many disadvantaged communities.
 The California Department of Water Resources funded seven pilot projects to develop models for improving participation and addressing the water needs of these communities.
 This study assessed how well these IRWM planning efforts address the needs of disadvantaged communities in California.